erezfree29/The-Next-page-clone/readme.md

 https://www.linkedin.com/in/erez-friemagor-3b0bab145/

-🤝 Contributing

-Contributions, issues and feature requests are welcome!
-Start by:
+**handshake Contributing Contributions, issues and feature requests are welcome!
+Start by:**

 -   Forking the project
 -   Cloning the project to your local machine
 -   `cd`  into the project directory